LittleRat Review

 Dovetails:

 The LittleRat cuts 8 degree dovetails in either the through or half-blind variety.
 Unlike most other jigs, the work piece moves to each new cutting position instead of the router.
 Also unlike other jigs, cutting half blind (HB) joints is not really any different than through (TD) joints.
 There is a bit of hand-work with a chisel involved but it is minimal.
-Because TD and HB joints are cut using essentially the same process, this means that the LittleRat cuts HB joints that are REAL half-blind dovetails, not imitations thereof.
+Because TD and HB joints are cut using essentially the same process, this means that the LittleRat cuts HB joints that are REAL half-blind dovetails, not half-rounded imitations thereof.
 All the other jigs that I am aware of cut imitation half-blind joints with rounded or beveled ends.

 The dovetails can be laid out symmetrical or asymmetrical as well as variably spaced and variable width.
 The manual is not as clear as it could be when it comes to showing how dovetails are cut.
 However, once you have done both symmetrical and asymmetrical types, it's not too difficult; tightness of the fit can also be adjusted as desired.